kallaway/100-days-of-code/r1-log.md

 Today's Progress: I started with SQL course, finished another chapter.
 Learned about altering the table, and did a little DataQuest course, I couldn't finish because it seemed hard a little.
 Then I finished clock project from course.
 Did some courses from Udemy about JS.
 Then, started doing C# course and read about Application Management Lifecycle and Databases.

 Feelings: I felt today so nervous, like I need to go back and review everything that I learned already.
 I need to go back to CSS especially, I am not so good at design.
 I am trying to study but I am studying for exam and doing Udemy course, too.
 I want to review everything, I hope I can do it!
 Soon!

+Day 74: February 15, 2020

+Today's Progress: Started by reading book about software development, C# and algorithms.(bubble sort and quick sort)Then I finished JavaScript course and learned how to use Google Map API in projects.
+It is like copy-paste, but hard to know where to find what you are looking for.
+Then, finished Database Fundamentals: Core Concepts course, learned about how to use wild cards, use constraints and schemas.

+Feelings: I felt so tired today, but managed to finish the courses.